Tesla Model X review - MPG, CO2 and running costs

 As there’s not so much as a piston or camshaft in sight in the all-electric Tesla Model X, owners won’t have to worry about mpg fuel economy figures or CO2, as both are nil at the point of use.
 Of course, charging up at home will incur some electricity costs, but it’s estimated to only be a few pounds for a full charge.

 There’s also a home charger available, which will keep your car topped up overnight ready for the next day’s drive to work or school.
-While they’re not as fast as the Superchargers, they’re still useful for making electric car ownership more palatable for more people.
+While they’re not as fast as the Superchargers, they’re still useful for making electric car ownership more practical.

 With every model in the range offering incredible performance, at a high price, with plenty of new technology on board, it’s no surprise that the Tesla Model X follows the Model S in being insurance group 50 across the board.
 That means it costs a lot to insure, which could offset some of the running cost savings compared to a less powerful diesel or hybrid SUV.